 Ambitious cities around the world are setting their sights on becoming carbon neutral.
 This means that, after measuring their carbon emissions, they reduce those emissions as much as is cost effectively possible, and use equivalent offsets to balance the residual emissions and achieve a net zero carbon footprint.

 Copenhagen is one of those ambitious cities.
 The capital city of Denmark aims to be carbon neutral by 2025, which would make it the first carbon neutral capital in the world.
-They are advancing steadily toward that goal, as can be seen on the carbon Climate Registry on which they report their emissions, using innovative methods to overcome existing obstacles.
+They are advancing steadily toward that goal, transparently reporting progress to the carbonn Climate Registry and finding inventive ways to overcome any obstacles.

 In an effort to mitigate and adapt to climate change, Copenhagen adopted its first climate plan in 2012.
 This plan aimed to slash urban emissions and to set out a pathway towards carbon neutrality by 2025.